igondia/matconvnet-dermoscopy/README.md

     Nevus – benign skin tumor, derived from melanocytes (melanocytic) Seborrheic keratosis – benign skin tumor, derived from keratinocytes (non-melanocytic)

-A brief description of the method is given in:
+A description of the method is given in the following papers:

+Iván Gonzalez Diaz, "DermaKNet: Incorporating the knowledge of dermatologists to Convolutional Neural Networks for skin lesion diagnosis," in IEEE Journal of Biomedical and Health Informatics, vol. PP, no. 99, pp. 1-1.
+doi: 10.1109/JBHI.2018.2806962

 Iván González-Díaz.
 Incorporating the Knowledge of Dermatologists to Convolutional Neural Networks for the Diagnosis of Skin Lesions.
 CoRR abs/1703.01976 (2017)

-By the moment, I am providing just a demo to execute our diagnosis system over data.
-As soon as I clean the code, scripts for training will be provided.

 Running the demo: providing a diagnosis for a given image